joinpursuit/Pursuit-Core-Web-Postgres-Lab/README.md

 - [ ] User `2` decides to delete their account from of social media app.
 - [ ] Find the user who has given the most likes.
 - [ ] Find the most liked post.
-- [ ] Find all the information of the user how posted the most liked post.
+- [ ] Find all the information of the user who posted the most liked post.

 ### Keep in mind.